-Now consider the case where $u \in T_P$.
-First we build a path starting with vu and then alternating between directed edges that are not in M and edges of M in

-$G[S \cup T_P \cup T_1]$ that are not directed backwards.
-The latter can be achieved because a node $s \in S$ entered by a directed edge not in M fills its quota, so by Property 4 one of its neighbours in M is not in T_2 .
-If we return to a previous node of the path without reaching a node in T_1 , then exchanging along the cycle yields a matching M' and $\text{vote}(M, M') \leq 0$.
-If we reach a node in T_1 , then there is a directed edge not in M pointing to this node, which we add to the path.
+Case 2: There is a directed edge us leaving u for some $s \neq v$, which is not in M. First we build a path starting with vu and then alternating between directed edges that are not in M and edges of M in $G[S \cup (T \setminus T_2)]$ that are not directed backwards until we can.
+The latter can be achieved because a node $s \in S$ entered by a directed edge not in M fills its quota, so by Property 4 there is an incident edge in M not directed towards s whose other endpoint is not in T_2 .
+If we return to a previous node of the path, then exchanging along the cycle yields a matching M' and $vote(M, M') \leq 0$.
+If we reach a node $t \in T \setminus T_2$ such that there is no $s' \in S$ such that ts' is a directed edge not in M, then there is a directed edge not in M pointing to this node t by Claim Property 3, which we add to the path.
 Let this (quasi-)path be denoted by P. We continue P from v with edges alternating between directed edges not in M and edges of M that are not directed backwards.
-If we reach a node in T_1 , then exchanging along the (quasi-)path yields a matching M' and $\text{vote}(M, M') \leq 0$; see Figure 2 for an illustration of this case.
-If we return to a previous node of the path, then, again, exchanging along the obtained cycle yields a matching M' and $\text{vote}(M, M') \leq 0$. \square
+If we reach a node $t' \in T_1$, then exchanging along the (quasi-)path yields a matching M' and $vote(M, M') \leq 0$; see Figure 2 for an illustration of this case.
+If we return to a previous node of the path, then, again, exchanging along the obtained cycle yields a matching M' and $vote(M, M') \leq 0$. \Box

-Figure 2: The black edges belong to the SPbM.
+Figure 2: The solid edges belong to the SPbM.